 Tea, the word itself makes you feel refreshing, isn’t it!
 Tea is the world’s most consumed beverage after water!

-Almost in all the region of the world, among all the diverse cultures tea has been prime beverage & we feel immensely proud in being the part of its manufacturing & making the process.
+Almost in all the regions of the world, among all the diverse cultures tea has been a prime beverage & we feel immensely proud in being part of its manufacturing & making process.

-Our machines are helping many small, big & leading tea manufactures in their production process.
+Our machines are helping many small, big & leading tea manufacturers in their production process.
 Wondering how?
-Let us understand the process of black tea making & know at which stage/s do our machines are utilized!
+Let us understand the process of black tea making & know at which stage/s our machines are utilized!

-The process of black tea manufacturing starts with plantation & harvesting of green tea leaves, followed by Plucking of the leaves.
+The process of black tea manufacturing starts with the plantation & harvesting of green tea leaves, followed by the Plucking of the leaves.

-After 10-14 hours of Withering, the leaves tend rubbery & soft, which is then transferred for Rolling process.
-In this process, pressure cap applies pressure on the leaf & after that to separate the twisted leaf from the untwisted, and to minimize the heat, the rolled leaf is passed over a roll breaker.
-This machine has meshes which separate rolled leaf & the leftover unrolled is put back into the rollers.
+After 10-14 hours of Withering, the leaves tend rubbery & soft, which are then transferred for the Rolling process.
+In this process, the pressure cap applies pressure on the leaf & after that to separate the twisted leaf from the untwisted, and to minimize the heat, the rolled leaf is passed over a rolling breaker.
+This machine has meshes that separate rolled leaf & the leftover unrolled is put back into the rollers.

-Fired tea is graded & sifted according to their sizes & shapes as trade demands all the variety of tea from the most expensive to affordable tea sachets.
+Fired tea is graded & sifted according to its sizes & shapes as trade demands a variety of tea from the most expensive to affordable tea sachets.

 Sifting is carried out on sifters with multi-layer decks with different mesh sizes.
 Here is where Galaxy Sivtek’s strong build Sivtek® Vibro Separator with Multi-Layered deck is installed.
-This sifter is also known as tea sorter machines.
-The below video will help you to understand how our Multi Deck Sivtek Vibro Separator helps in grading tea of different size & shapes.
+This sifter is also known as a tea sorter machine.
+The below video will help you to understand how our Multi Deck Sivtek Vibro Separator helps in grading tea of different sizes & shapes.

 After grading is done, the bulk packaging dispatching process takes place.

-Many big house traders directly purchase black & green teas from manufactures & pack with their labeling.
+Many big house traders directly purchase black & green teas from manufacturers & pack them with their labeling.

 So again, our Inline Sivtek® is perfectly crafted for check screening tea before packing.
-We have supplied Inline Sivtek machine for check screening application to many companies including Unilever for Lipton Tea.
+We have supplied Inline Sivtek machine for check screening applications to many companies including Unilever for Lipton Tea.

-This is how we have been marking our presence & contribution in manufacturing of solid tea.
-In next blog, we will guide you through how Galaxy Sivtek can help in production of Liquid Tea.
+This is how we have been marking our presence & contribution to the manufacturing of solid tea.
+In the next blog, we will guide you through how Galaxy Sivtek can help in the production of Liquid Tea.